-- \ Perform a history and comprehensive physical exam on various patient populations: - \ Perform by establishing and/or maintaining a patient airway; - \ Demonstrate oxygenation and ventilation of a patient; - \ Differentiate respiratory distress, failure and arrest; - \ Interpret results of monitoring devices used in EMS patient assessments.
+- Perform a history and comprehensive physical exam on various patient populations: - Perform by establishing and/or maintaining a patient airway; - Demonstrate oxygenation and ventilation of a patient; - Differentiate respiratory distress, failure and arrest; - Interpret results of monitoring devices used in EMS patient assessments.
+Corequisite(s): EMSP1450, EMSP1454, EMSP1456.